microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/use-toolkit-with-react.md

 ## Connect React app to Microsoft 365

 Now that your application is registered with Microsoft Entra ID, you can connect the React app to Microsoft 365.
-First, allow users to sign in to the app using their Microsoft account.
+First, allow users to sign-in to the app using their Microsoft account.

 <a name='copy-the-azure-ad-application-registration-id'></a>